 When we were busy creating our bubbles and living in them, a 15-year-old girl from Sweden was trying to shake off of our sweet dreams by holding school climate strikes.
 Greta Thunberg’s soulful speech in the United Nation Climate Action Summit made the world turn towards her message.
 That we dared to practically ruin the planet we live in, that we dared to leave nothing for our future generations.
 The good thing is whether we like it or not, ‘the change is coming’.

 Or maybe the change is already here!
 Teddy Quinlivan became the face of Chanel Beauty as the first transgender model who came out openly about her sexuality.
 And she has a strong message for all of us: it’s our job (note the word here, not a choice but ‘job’) to stand up and push on when the world shows its ugly face to us.

 The Dutee Of It

 The Odisha-born athlete had a golden sprint in 2019.
-She’s the national record holder of 100m sprint and won several gold medals for India in different International track and field arenas.
-And yet she was the talk of the nation when she publicly admitted her same-sex relationship.
+She’s the national record holder of 100m sprint and has won several gold medals for India in different International track and field arenas.
+And yet she became the talk of the nation when she publicly admitted her same-sex relationship.
 Hell broke loose but India will forever remember the beautiful moment when a young athlete embraced her sexual choice and made a statement.

 Biles 2.0: When You’re Your Only Competition